Esperia: History

-Johnny Roselli, infamous American mobster, was born in Esperia in 1905; his real name being Filippo Sacco.
+Johnny Roselli, infamous American mobster, was born in Esperia in 1905; his real name was Filippo Sacco.

-Main sights
+Attractions

 The church of Santa Maria Maggiore and San Filippo Neri in Esperia Superiore houses a painting by Taddeo Zuccari and a 1521 bas-relief.
 The Baroque Lauretana Chapel, in Esperia Inferiore dedicated to the Madonna di Loreto has a 16th-century wooden Madonna and several paintings by Luca Giordano.